zerebubuth/openstreetmap-license-change/README.md

 # Requirements

-To run this, you'll need Ruby (probably >=1.9.3) and the 'text' gem, which you can install with `bundle install`.
+To run this, you'll need Ruby (probably >=1.9.3) and some gems, which you can install with `bundle install`.
 Then you'll be able to run:

  `ruby test.rb`

 which will run the full range of unit tests.
 The test files can also be individually run to concentrate on some aspects of the suite.

+# Tools

+A simple command-line tool, `check_history.rb`, is provided to query an API and return information about the actions that the bot would execute, if it were running for real.
+If you find any results from this which are not as expected, then they would make good unit tests.
+Run `ruby check_history.rb --help` for more information on running the tool, and on the available options.

 # Test-Driven Development